eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 - **Non-Qualified EAA:** An EAA which is not QEAA or PuB-EAA.

-Please note that the differences between these types of attestation are purely legal.
+Please note that the differences between these attestation categories are purely legal.
 For example, a diploma may be a QEAA or a non-qualified EAA, depending on whether it is issued by a qualified trust service provider (QTSP) or by an unqualified one.
-Similarly, an mDL may be issued as a PuB-EAA, a QEAA, or a non-qualified EAA, depending on the legal status of the party issuing mobile driving licences in each Member State, in addition to being an authorised mDL Provider in accordance with the rules applicable for mDL Providers.
+Similarly, an mDL may be issued as a PuB-EAA, a QEAA, or a non-qualified EAA, depending on the legal status of the party issuing mobile driving licences in each Member State.
+From a technical point of view, all PIDs, QEAAs, PuB-EAAs, and EAAs comply with one of the attestation formats listed in [Section 5.3](#53-standardised-attestation-formats).

-### 5.2 Available standardised formats
+### 5.3 Standardised attestation formats

-All attestations can be described to have the following elements:

-- An **attribute schema** defines the structure, logical organisation, type and unique identifier of all attributes in the attestation, as well as additional information such as information about the attestation, its issuer, the verification mechanisms, the underlying identity assurance, the Trust Framework to which the properties are related, and the proof of possession by the legitimate User.

-- The **attribute format** defines the way an attributes in an attestation is formatted, e.g. its character set, encoding, allowed values, and serialisation.

-- **Proof mechanisms** define the methods used to secure the integrity, authenticity, validity and support of selective disclosure of the attestation.

 There are only a few suitable standardised formats for releasing electronic attestations of attributes currently available.
 These are: